-Wright Appliance Repair provides refrigerator repair service in CITY, including professional services to fix broken ice makers.
+Wright Appliance Repair provides refrigerator repair service in Alabama, including professional services to fix broken ice makers.
 Learn about common ice maker issues below:

 Refrigerator ice makers are perhaps one of the greatest inventions of all time.
 An ice maker is a small luxury a lot of people certainly take for granted.
 Ice makers are relatively simple machines that do not have a lot of complicated components that will have problems.

 As with any appliance repair, there are basic things that should be looked at before assuming the worst.
 And, it’s good to know, if needed, you are able to replace your ice maker without replacing an entire fridge, dependent on the model.
 First, let’s review some of the causes for an ice maker failure.

 If your ice maker is making ice but it isn’t dispensing the ice cubes it is usually means there’s a mechanical issue vs. an electrical issue.
 This can occur when shifting food around in the freezer unit, you could shift the control lever up or down.
 Often the ice maker will be jammed with something, including a chunk of ice.
 So, look to see if there’s ice or food blocking this part from working correctly.